The National Security Strategy and Americaโ€™s Evolving Global Role

-Sebahate J. Shala Despite significant progress in prosecuting war crimes and establishing judicial truth through international and domestic courts, Bosnia and Herzegovina lacks a unified curriculum that systematically addresses large-scale human rights violations and genocide committed during the 1992โ€“1995 war.
-Education system remains fragmented along ethnic and administrative lines, resulting in competing or absent narratives...
+Sebahate J. Shala Despite significant progress in prosecuting war crimes and establishing judicial truth through international and domestic courts, Bosnia and Herzegovina lacks a unified curriculum systematically addressing gross human rights violations committed during the war in 1992โ€“1995.
+Education system remains fragmented along ethnic and administrative lines, resulting in competing or absent narratives about the...
 Continue Reading →

 A European Army or a Strengthened EU Pillar within NATO: The Future of EU Defense ย ย